spatial-go/spatial-go.io/source/docs/cluster_analysis.md

 ## K-Means
 k-means clustering partitions a multi-dimensional data set into k clusters, where each data point belongs to the cluster with the nearest mean, serving as a prototype of the cluster.

+K-means is often referred to as Lloyd’s algorithm.
+In basic terms, the algorithm has three steps.
+The first step chooses the initial centroids, with the most basic method being to choose  samples from the dataset .
+After initialization, K-means consists of looping between the two other steps.
+The first step assigns each sample to its nearest centroid.
+The second step creates new centroids by taking the mean value of all of the samples assigned to each previous centroid.
+The difference between the old and the new centroids are computed and the algorithm repeats these last two steps until this value is less than a threshold.
+In other words, it repeats until the centroids do not move significantly.

 > * When you have numeric, multi-dimensional data sets
 > * You don't have labels for your data
 > * You know exactly how many clusters you want to partition your data into